wesheets/promethios/Phase_5_7_Implementation_Documentation.md

 - Responsive design for desktop and mobile
 - Accessibility features (WCAG 2.1 AA compliant)

+### Verification Components

+The Verification components ensure data integrity and authenticity throughout the system:

+- ReplayVerifier class for cryptographic verification of execution logs
+- Hash chain validation for ensuring data integrity
+- Merkle root calculation for consensus verification
+- Schema validation for all verification operations
+- Integration with the Codex Contract Tethering Protocol

 ## Schema Definitions

 Three new schema files have been implemented: